 The Department of Central American and Transborder Studies supports and helps students select the program and courses that best satisfy their needs and interests.
-Contact Department Chair Douglas Carranza at (818) 677-2736 for information on advisement office hours or for an appointment.
+Contact the department chair at (818) 677-2736 for information on advisement office hours or for an appointment.

 Central Americans are one of the fastest-growing ethnic and transborder groups in the United States.
 Having intimate knowledge and access to this complex and diverse community gives students vast opportunities to work in a variety of fields, as well as making students with a B.A. in Central American Studies attractive for future employers.
 It gives students hands-on experience in the community and provides them with practical credentials and professional training to thrive in a dynamically changing world.

 A bachelor’s degree in Central American Studies presents an opportunity to explore, critically examine and understand the diversity of human interests, and it develops a network of Central American specialists.
 The degree offers knowledge that enhances local, regional and transborder experiences, which include politics, nonprofit organizing, education, social counseling, journalism, justice studies and immigration, indigenous rights, medicine, business and entrepreneurship, gender studies, arts, entertainment and film.
 Completing a major, double major or a minor in Central American Studies is also an excellent opportunity to explore advanced graduate careers.